Provost Office Staff

 Bernadette McVey, M.A.

-The Director of Academic Events, Initiatives, and Planning manages and executes high-level academic events.
-This position plays a critical role in helping to advance academic initiatives and projects, ensure smooth day-to-day operations, and foster collaboration and coordination among the administrative staff of the Provost's and President's office.
+The Executive Director of Academic Affairs manages and executes high-level support to the Office of Board Affairs.
+This position plays a critical role in helping to advance academic initiatives and projects, ensure smooth day-to-day operations and foster collaboration and coordination among the administrative staff of the Provost's and President's office.
 This position deals with all academics, including facilitating the Rank and Tenure process.